crypto7world/heritage-cli/README.md

 ### From source

-To install a dev version of `heritage-cli` from sources, make sure you have Rust installed.
+To install the `heritage-cli` from sources, make sure you have Rust installed.
 You can use any method, just make sure to have the Minimum Supported Rust Version.
 Using [rustup.rs](https://rustup.rs/) is generally a winner:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh